wcj365/healthcare/My-Notes.md

 EMR -> EHR?

-Healthcare Informatics and Healthcare Informatists.
+The role that Healthcare Informatics and Healthcare Informatists play in an healthcare organization.
 Using DIKW hierarchy.

+- Wisdom - CEO
+- Knowledge  -> CMO
+- Information  -> CIO  (Your are here)
+- Data -> CTO